Batavoo/archive_compactor/README.md

 # archive_compactor
-My final project for prof. Gilson's class\n
+My final project for prof. Gilson's class
 It emulates how a text file is compressed and decompressed.
 In it i used the following data structures :
 - Huffman Tree
 - Dinamic queue
 - Priority queue